Bund yields see biggest weekly fall in four weeks on oil slump

 On the ratings front, strategists see an outside chance that Standard & Poor’s could lower on Friday its AA rating on France, for which it has had a negative outlook for 14 months.

 “(There is a) small chance for it (S&P) to pull the downgrade trigger not just next year but already today,” Commerzbank said in a note to clients.
-(Reporting by John Geddie; editing by Estelle Shirbon)
+(Reporting by John Geddie)